kahlertfr/depth-aware-motion-deblurring/two-phase-kernel/README.md

 ["Two-Phase Kernel Estimation paper from Xu and Jia"][Xu10]

 This Implementation concentrates on the first part of the algorithm which is PSF estimation for single images.
+It can be used independently.

 ## Requirements